-In many cases, our incredibly caring surrogates are willing and able to express breast milk for your child following the birth.
-This is an incredible gift, as breastmilk provides antibodies that can help your child’s immune system in the first weeks of life as well as provide incredible nutrition.
-While breastmilk is not mandatory to a healthy infant, many intended parents accept this gift from their surrogates.
-However, you should note that, following birth, many surrogates will return to the use of over the counter medications.
-While generally safe to do, you’ll want to note that many medications can cross into the breastmilk supply, and thus, into your baby’s digestive system.
+In many cases, our surrogates are willing and able to express breast milk for your child following the birth.
+This is an incredible gift, as breast milk provides antibodies that can help your child’s immune system in the first weeks of life as well as provide incredible nutrition.
+While breast milk is not mandatory to have a healthy infant, many intended parents are interested in providing breast milk to their infant(s).
+Following the birth, many surrogates will return to the use of over the counter medications.
+While generally safe to do so, you’ll want to note that many medications can cross into the breast milk supply, and thus, into your baby’s digestive system.

-Understand that any medication that enters the bloodstream will most likely wind up in a woman’s breastmilk in some concentration.
-Different drugs metabolize differently within the system, leading to trace amounts of some drugs and a higher concertation of others.
-We advise our surrogates to let you know if she has taken any new medication.
-This is not because of potential harm to your child, so much as it is a considerate heads up to allow you to keep an eye on your child for any potential impacts.
+Any medication that enters the bloodstream will most likely wind up in a woman’s breast milk in some concentration.
+Different drugs metabolize differently within the system, leading to trace amounts of some drugs and a higher concentration of others.
+We advise our surrogates to let you know if she has or will be taking any new medication after the delivery.
+This is not because of potential harm to your child, but it is a considerate heads up to allow you to keep an eye on your child for any potential impacts.

 When it comes to oral birth control pills, some are considered safe, while others are generally avoided.
 Typically, Progestin-only pills are the best bet.

 Doctors generally advise against taking unnecessary medications during the nursing period.
 These can include herbal remedies and high powered vitamins.
-It’s also advisable to take medication immediately after a pumping or nursing session in order to give the medication time to dilute prior to the next feeding session.
-A good online guide to general medication guidelines for nursing women can be found at https://toxnet.nlm.nih.gov/newtoxnet/lactmed.htm
+It’s also advisable to take medication immediately after a pumping or nursing session in order to give the medication time to dilute prior to the next nursing or pumping session.

-Occasionally, intended parents may not be able to obtain breastmilk from their surrogate.
-Some women do not desire to lactate, and that’s not to be seen as an insult to your relationship.
+Occasionally, intended parents may not be able to obtain breast milk from their surrogate.
+Some women do not desire or are not able to lactate.
 Lactation is a time-intensive and often painful process that some women would just prefer to avoid.
-Despite that, we understand that some intended parents will desire breastmilk anyway.
+Despite that, we understand that some intended parents will desire breast milk anyway.